 Rolex is the most recognizable and most coveted watch brand in the world, with prices that can be prohibitive to some.
-However, we found five popular Rolex watch models that are in stores now and that offer accessible (for Rolex, that is) prices for collectors looking to spend under $10k.*
+However, we found five popular Rolex watch models that are available, either new at authorized retailers or on the secondary market, that offer accessible (for Rolex, that is) prices for collectors looking to spend under $10k.*

 1. Rolex Oyster Perpetual